Around Eureka, people rise to leave.*

 She was speechless.

 The drawing’s face radiated an inner peace Eureka did not believe that she herself had.
 On the drawing’s face was an expression that said “This will all be over soon.”

 Eureka tapped the paper and looked at her.

 *One of the inspirations for Eureka was the character of the same name in the anime Eureka Seven.

 *The character of Lyra was inspired by Ursula from Kiki’s Delivery Service (1989).

-****The Child drinking milk from Eureka’s breast was inspired by Saint Anthony of Padua holding the baby Jesus.
+*The Child nursing was inspired by the story of Saint Anthony of Padua holding the baby Jesus.